Using SAS

 There are several different ways you can work with SAS in the SSCC.

-We think it is perfectly normal to work both ways!
-Well written code will work either in either mode.
+It is perfectly normal to work both interactively and in batch mode!
+Well written code will work in either mode.

 The hierarchy of SSCC platforms for SAS is (from least powerful to most powerful):